 The words “Eczema” and “Dermatitis” are commonly used interchangeably.
 Eczema is a general term and Dermatologists use it to describe skin conditions that can cause the skin to swell and discolor.
-At the Asarch Center, we see and treat many cases of eczema each year.
+At Asarch Dermatology, we see and treat many cases of eczema each year.

 The Asarch Center values each and every patient.
 Our team of medical experts receives specialized training in their respective fields to provide our patients with the most up to date treatments, procedures and the highest standard of care.

 What is Eczema?